ZhuopingYang/arclab-cloud-resource/README.md

 ssh * root@192.168.10.3:/mnt/sd-mmcblk0p1/ # passwd: root
 ```

 After the copy is finished, reboot VCK190 and check the MULTIBOOT value in the boot log.
-It should be 0xF0000000, otherwise the copy process may have fail and please contact us to fix it.
+It should be 0xF0000000, otherwise, the copy process may have failed and please contact us to fix it.
 ```bash
 root@versal-rootfs-common-2021_1:/mnt/sd-mmcblk0p1# reboot
 ```